Which fares increase in January?

 Around 40 per cent of rail fares are 'regulated', including Season tickets on most commuter journeys, some Off-Peak return tickets on long distance journeys and Anytime tickets around major cities.
 The government uses July's Retail Prices Index (RPI) measure of inflation to determine the increase in the price of these fares.

 Regarding 'unregulated' fares: some fares may go up, many will stay the same and some will reduce in price.
 Discounting by train companies has contributed to passenger numbers more than doubling in the last 20 years.
-There were 1.7billion journeys on our railway last year (2017-18).
-That's more than 4.7million journeys a day on average.
+There were 1.76 billion journeys on our railway last year (2018-19) - a record high.
+That's more than 4.7 million journeys a day on average.

-On 2 January 2019, rail fares rose on average by 3.1 per cent.
-Read our press release about the 2019 rail fares.
+On 2 January 2020, rail fares will rise on average by 2.7 per cent.
+Read our press release about the 2020 rail fares - coming soon.

 Where does the money from my fare go?